How is a lawful and proper transfer of title to real estate to a purchaser effected?

 Transfer of ownership is effected through an intended agreement between the purchaser and the seller, evidenced by the execution of a written sale and purchase agreement.

 The purchase agreement forms the basis of the transfer deed.
-This deed is signed by all parties and executed by the Dutch civil law notary, who then submits a certified copy to the Land Registry.
+This deed is signed by all parties and executed in a notarial transfer deed by the Dutch civil law notary, who then submits a certified copy to the Land Registry.
 With the registration of this certified copy the transfer is complete.

 The transfer of title and interests in real property is required by law to be in writing and by deed duly executed by the parties.
 The parties to the transfer transaction are required to fill and sign the relevant forms of application for consent of the Governor to alienate the interests in real property along with a formal application for registration of the interests.